cpldcpu/BitNetMCU/readme.md

 5. **Optional: Testing inference on the MCU**: follow the instructions in  `mcu/readme.md`.
 Porting to architectures other than CH32V003 is straighfoward and the files in the `mcu` directory can serve as a reference

-## Contact

-For any questions or feedback, please reach out by opening an issue on this repository.